intro-to-open-source/firstContributions/README.md

 ![Screenshot from 2020-09-30 12-25-32](https://user-images.githubusercontent.com/6632748/94823287-aff43f00-03d1-11eb-95d1-7c05cc19f6c9.png)

-## STEP 5: Submit your changes for review
+## STEP 8: Submit your changes for review with a Pull Request

 If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.